 Has it ever happened that you found a great campsite after reaching your destination but realized it was beyond the budget you had for the trip?

 Different credit cards have different features.
 Some have good introductory offers.
-Some are good for earning flier miles.
+Some are good for earning flier miles, or points.
 Some offer really good travel insurance.
 Below we’ve handpicked a few credit cards for you that serve different purposes but are the best in their respective segment.

 1. Best Annual Travel Credits

 The Platinum Card from American Express is a clear winner when it comes to annual travel credits. $200 airline fee credit, $100 Global Entry or $85 TSA Precheck credit every four years, up to $200 Uber credit, $75-$100 hotel credit, and up to $100 Saks Fifth Avenue credit.

 The average yearly rewards value of $797 makes the annual fee of $550 look reasonable.
 On top of you get Hilton Honors gold status, platinum concierge service, car rental insurance, car rental perks and discounts, luxury hotel perks and discounts, exclusive events and services, travel protection, and purchase protections.
 The points don’t expire, and there are no blackout dates.
 Points are transferable between 17 partner airlines.